jeffThompson/ProcessingTeachingSketches/README.md

 Parsing text using String functions; word and character counting; reading external files

 ####Android
-Growing collection of Android examples
+Growing collection of Android examples; the goal for these examples is to present the cleanest, simplest methods to interface with the Android API, especially for reading the sensors.

 \- \- \-